Dr Wealth

 Why U.S. properties?

 The first important point he shared with me was that not every country is suitable for foreign investors.
-He emphasized that a country must have a proper rule of law that is fair to both landlords and tenants, respect ownership rights, and not be prone to disasters in order to be a viable option.
+He emphasized that a country must have cities that have a proper rule of law that is fair to both landlords and tenants, respect ownership rights, and not be prone to disasters in order to be a viable option.

 Weihan ultimately chose the United States because of its lack of foreign ownership restrictions, which allowed him to compete on equal footing with local investors.